 Happy Bastille Day, mes amis!
-It's been a sad July for French letters, as earlier this month, legendary poet Yves Bonnefoy died at the age of 93.
-Bonnefoy, who won the Goncourt prize for poetry in 1987, was part of a generation of writers that included the world-renowned writers Pierre Chappuis and Jacques Réda, both of whom you can read online in our Two Lines journal archives.
+It’s been a sad July for French letters, as earlier this month, legendary poet Yves Bonnefoy died at the age of 93.
+Bonnefoy, who won the Goncourt prize for poetry in 1987, was part of a generation of writers that included the world-renowned writers Pierre Chappuis (Noon Fanfare and Fatality of Water) and Jacques Réda, both of whom you can read online in our Two Lines journal archives.

 If you’re looking for even more French literature to gorge yourself on, we’ve got you covered.
 Let poet Claire Malroux lead you down into the grottoes, or else float into the clouds with Vénus Khoury-Ghata in poems translated by the award-winning poet Marilyn Hacker.
 Then sneak off to Switzerland for a rendezvous with Swiss poet Vahé Godel and hop over to Quebec to read Chilean-born Marilú Mallet‘s story about refugees, translated by J.T.
 Townley.